-We must also consider incorporating the cycle-consistency and identity mapping losses to encourage $G(\Vec{x},k)$ to preserve the linguistic information in the input $\Vec{x}$ as with the first two formulations.
+As with the first two formulations, we must also consider incorporating the cycle-consistency and identity mapping losses to encourage $G(\Vec{x},k)$ to preserve the linguistic information in the input $\Vec{x}$.
 Overall, the training objectives to be minimized with respect to $G$ and $A$ become

-We refer to this formulation as the ``augmented multiclass classifier StarGAN (A-StarGAN)'' (\reffig{astargan}).
+We refer to this formulation as the ``augmented classifier StarGAN (A-StarGAN)'' (\reffig{astargan}).

 A comparative look at the C-StarGAN \cite{Kameoka2018SLTshort_StarGAN-VC} and A-StarGAN formulations may provide intuitive insights into the behavior of the A-StarGAN training.
-Although not explicitly stated, with C-StarGAN, the minimax game played by $G$ and $D$ using \refeqs{advloss_d}{advloss_g} only is shown to correspond to minimizing the JS divergence between $p_G(\Vec{y}|k)$ and $p_{\rm d}(\Vec{y}|k)$.
-While this minimax game only cares whether $G(\Vec{x},k)$ resembles real samples in domain $k$ and does not concern whether $G(\Vec{x},k)$ is likely to belong to a different domain $k' \neq k$, A-StarGAN is designed to require $G(\Vec{x},k)$ to keep away from all the domains except $k$ by explicitly penalizing $G(\Vec{x},k)$ for resembling real samples in domain $k' \neq k$.
+Although not explicitly stated, with C-StarGAN, the minimax game played by $G$ and $D$ using \refeqs{advloss_d}{advloss_g} alone is shown to correspond to minimizing the JS divergence between $p_G(\Vec{y}|k)$ and $p_{\rm d}(\Vec{y}|k)$.
+While this minimax game only cares whether $G(\Vec{x},k)$ resembles real samples in domain $k$ and is not concerned with whether $G(\Vec{x},k)$ is likely to belong to a different domain $k' \neq k$, A-StarGAN is designed to require $G(\Vec{x},k)$ to keep away from all the speaker domains except $k$ by explicitly penalizing $G(\Vec{x},k)$ for resembling real samples in domain $k' \neq k$.
 We expect that this particular mechanism can contribute to enhancing the conversion effect.
-The domain classification loss given as \refeq{clsloss_g} in C-StarGAN is expected to play this role, however, its effect can be limited for the reason already mentioned.
+The domain classification loss given as \refeq{clsloss_g} in C-StarGAN is expected to play this role; however, its effect can be limited for the reason already mentioned.
 With A-StarGAN, the classifier augmented with the fake classes creates additional decision boundaries, each of which is expected to partition the region of each domain into in-distribution and out-of-distribution regions thanks to the adversarial learning and thus encourage the generator to generate samples that resemble real in-distribution samples only.
-It should also be noted that in C-StarGAN, when the domain classification loss comes into play, the training objective does not allow for an interpretation of the optimization process as distribution fitting, unlike A-StarGAN.
+It should also be noted that in C-StarGAN, when the domain classification loss comes into play, the training objective does not allow for an interpretation of the optimization process as distribution fitting, unlike in A-StarGAN.
 This is also true for the W-StarGAN formulation.

 From the above discussion, we can also think of another version of the A-StarGAN formulation, in which the $K$ fake classes are merged into a single fake class (so the classifier $A$ now produces only $K+1$ probabilities) and the adversarial losses for classifier $A$ and generator $G$ are defined as